apache/parquet-format/Encryption.md

 A new Thrift structure, with a file crypto metadata,  is written after the (encrypted) Parquet footer, at the end of the file.
 This structure is not encrypted.
-It provides information about the footer encryption key, the algorithm used to encrypt the file, etc.
+It provides information about the footer encryption key and the algorithm used to encrypt the file.

 ## Encryption algorithms

 Parquet encryption algorithms are based on the standard AES ciphers for symmetric encryption.
 AES is supported in Intel and other CPUs with hardware acceleration of crypto operations (“AES-NI”) - that can be leveraged by e.g. Java programs (automatically via HotSpot), or C++ programs (via EVP-* functions in OpenSSL).

-Initially, two algorithms are implemented, one based on an AES-GCM cipher, and the other on a combination of AES-GCM and AES-CTR ciphers.
+Initially, two algorithms are implemented, one based on a GCM mode of AES, and the other on a combination of GCM and CTR modes.

 AES-GCM is an authenticated encryption.
 Besides the data confidentiality (encryption), it supports two levels of integrity verification / authentication: of the data (default), and